UnicornMotors/Ford-6.9-7.3-IDI/Timing/Marks/readme.md

 # Video
 - [6.9-7.3 idi injection pump timing hack](https://youtu.be/f0bygIcLm-E)
 - [Static timing the IP on a 6.9 or 7.3 diesel.
 How to keep from being off a tooth-Rick's Shop](https://youtu.be/vBavENlzvjU)
+> Putting the engine on Top Dead Center (TDC), removing the injection pump and inspecting the static timing of the gears.